 For the condensing boiler to operate at maximum efficiency, the secondary heat exchanger’s surface needs to be equal to or below the dew point temperature of the fuel used.
 This is the temperature at which water droplets form.
 For natural gas boilers, the dew point is around 55C.
 In other words, the water in the return pipe needs to be 55C or lower or your boiler will not operate at maximum efficiency and potentially will not even condense.

-Turning down the temperature on your boiler can help increase its efficiency.
+Turning down the temperature on your boiler’s central heating flow can help increase its efficiency.
+Boilers will have two dials: one to adjust hot water temperature (usually marked with a tap, or similar) and one to adjust central heating temperature (often symbolised with a radiator icon).
 Most modern boilers will have a mark on the screen that shows you the point at which condensing mode will be turned on.
-On my Ideal Logic+ C30, there’s an ‘E’ icon on the central heating dial, which is 68C.
+On my Ideal Logic+ C30, there’s an ‘E’ icon on the central heating dial, which corresponds to 68C displayed on the screen.
+Generally speaking, a central heating temperature of 70C should work in most homes to get a boiler into condensing mode.

 There are factors that will affect this.
 For example, if you have smart heating with individual radiator valves, such as with the Honeywell Evohome, the return temperature can change.
 For example, if you’re heating the entire house, with all valves open, you’ll get a cooler return.
 If you’ve only got one radiator valve open, the return will be warmer.